Can a keto diet reduce the risk of gout?

-Conclusion: Stay on a healthy Keto diet and you will lower your risk of getting Gout.
+Summing-up: Stay on a healthy keto diet and you will lower your risk of getting gout.

 Gout and low carb

-New research examines the effects of a high-fat, low-carb ketogenic diet on both rodents and humans, and suggests that it can alleviate the symptoms of gout.
+New research examines the effects of a high-fat, low-carb ketogenic diet on both rodents and humans, and suggests that it can ease the symptoms of gout.

 Keep reading to find out what gout is and how to avoid it.